echo2echo/Perl-Web-Images/README.md

 # Perl-Web-Images

+This script is for someone who would like to display images on paginated sheets

 This script requires a web server with a cgi-bin that runs perl.
 Your server may require installing the Perl modules CGI and POSIX
 There are several methods to install these modules.